Anthony Ashley-Cooper, 7th Earl of Shaftesbury: Shaftesbury Memorial Fountain

 The Shaftesbury Memorial Fountain in Piccadilly Circus, London, erected in 1893, was designed to commemorate his philanthropic works.
 The fountain is crowned by Alfred Gilbert's aluminium statue of Anteros as a nude, butterfly-winged archer.
 This is officially titled The Angel of Christian Charity, but has become popularly if mistakenly known as Eros.
 It appears on the masthead of the Evening Standard.

 Veneration

 Lord Shaftesbury was a member of the Canterbury Association, as were two of Wilberforce's sons, Samuel and Robert.
 Lord Ashley joined on 27 March 1848.

 Anthony Ashley Cooper is remembered in the Church of England with a commemoration on 1 October.

 Family

-Lord Shaftesbury, then Lord Ashley, married Lady Emily Caroline Catherine Frances Cowper (died 15 October 1872), daughter of Peter Cowper, 5th Earl Cowper and Emily Lamb, Countess Cowper; Emily is likely in fact to have been the natural daughter of Lord Palmerston (later her official stepfather), on 10 June 1830.
+Lord Shaftesbury, then Lord Ashley, married Lady Emily Caroline Catherine Frances Cowper (died 15 October 1872), daughter of Peter Cowper, 5th Earl Cowper and Emily Lamb, Countess Cowper, on 10 June 1830.
+Emily is likely in fact to have been the natural daughter of Lord Palmerston (later her official stepfather).
 This marriage, which proved a happy and fruitful one, produced ten children.
-It also provided invaluable political connections for Ashley; his wife's maternal uncle was Lord Melbourne and her stepfather (and supposed biological father) Lord Palmerston, both Prime Ministers.
+It also provided invaluable political connections for Ashley; his wife's maternal uncle was Lord Melbourne and her stepfather (and supposed biological father) Lord Palmerston, both prime ministers.

 The children, who mostly had various degrees of ill-health, were: